 By 1996, the United States forests had run out of hardwoods such as oak, ash, maple, cherry, and all the wild fruit and nut trees.
 These are important woods used in furniture making, home building, veneers for plywood, doors, window frames and a host of other minor but important uses.

 The timber industry needed another source of hardwood, so they targeted the temperate rainforests where coffee was grown.
-The coffee tree is a shade loving plant that withers in the sun and needs shade to be a healthy producer of coffee fruit.
-Mahogany, and a dozen other hardwood varieties, were there for the loggers if only they could convince coffee farmers to cut down their trees.
+The coffee tree is a shade loving plant that withers in the sun and needs shade to be a healthy producer of the coffee fruit.
+Mahogany and a dozen other hardwood varieties were there for the loggers if only they could convince coffee farmers to cut down their trees.

 The destruction of these native hardwood forests is a long story of deception.
 Governments, in collaboration with multinational corporations, set out to convince farmers to grow their coffee in the sun, claiming that yields would increase and incomes would rise.

 Without the leaf litter from the big hardwood trees to fertilize the soil every year oil-based fertilizers would be needed.
 This is how the petrochemical companies became involved.
 Now with more sunlight reaching the ground, weed killers would become essential.
 This is how herbicide producer Monsanto became involved.
 Without the forest habitat for migratory songbirds, natural pest controls were lost.
 This is how the need for chemical pesticides became essential.

 The big chemical companies found new markets and the timber companies gained new inventories of almost unlimited, inexpensive hardwoods.
 The coffee farmers paid for all this with higher costs, lower quality coffee, toxins entering the water supply, and a 90% loss of biodiversity on their farms.